-- 4. (1) In the event of disaster, every network facility and service provider may deploy its communication assets or collaborate with other network facility and service providers to address disaster recovery situation. - (2) The deployable communication assets of network facility and service provider shall meet the following contingencies: - (a) to replace damaged or destroyed telecommunications physical infrastructure; - (b)to mobilise deployable mobile phone systems or portable base stations to be in position and operational anywhere in strategic areas in the main cities in the affected area within eight hours upon request and not more than twelve hours for rural areas; - (c) to mobilize deployable satellite terminals and satellite phones in inaccessible and remote areas; - (d) to provide new facilities to manage the consequences of an emergency; and - (e) to provide resource availability information to the Committee and be prepared to rapidly deploy communications assets in accordance with priorities defined in these Directives. - 5.
-There shall be a Disaster Recovery Coordination Committee for the Nigerian Communications Industry in Nigeria to deal with crisis or disaster, coordinate disaster recovery efforts and prepare and submit a consolidated report for the sector on every disaster for presentation to the Commission comprising; - (a) Designated Management staff of the Commission. - (b) Designated Management staff of the network facility and service providers to be approved by the Commission. - 6.
-(1) In addition to such other conditions contained in its operating license, a network facility and service provider shall comply with the following: - (a) provide public emergency call services to first level responders; - (b) make plans for rapid restoration of services during public emergency situations after necessary consultations with relevant agencies, and implement them; and - (c) provide priority fault repair services to first level responders.

-(2) No communications licence to operate any communications system or facility or provide a communications service in Nigeria shall be issued or renewed without an approved disaster recovery plan from the date of the publication of these Guidelines.
+- 5. There shall be a Disaster Recovery Coordination Committee for the Nigerian Communications Industry in Nigeria to deal with crisis or disaster, coordinate disaster recovery efforts and prepare and submit a consolidated report for the sector on every disaster for presentation to the Commission comprising; - (a) Designated Management staff of the Commission. - (b) Designated Management staff of the Network facilities and service providers to be approved by the Commission. - 6.
+(1) In addition to such other conditions contained in its operating license, a Network facilities and service provider shall comply with the following: - (a) Provide public emergency call services to first level responders; - (b) Make plans for rapid restoration of services during public emergency situations after necessary consultations with relevant agencies, and implement them; and - (c) Provide priority fault repair services to first level responders. - (2) No Licence to operate any communications system or facilities, or provide a communications service in Nigeria shall be issued or renewed without an approved disaster recovery plan submitted to the Commission from the date of the publication of these Guidelines.